-Tracks are magically synced after being recorded locally in high quality, not through VoIP.
+Your Audio Files will be magically synchronised after being recorded locally in high quality, not through VoIP.

 Record all your guests in high quality without worrying about your internet connection.
 Your recordings are created locally and magically uploaded and synchronised when your done.
 Your guests will no longer need to take care of somehow recording and getting those huge files to you through Dropbox or Email.
 Overpod takes care of it.

-Overpod will let you download a separate track in WAV format for each of your guests and also a mixed and ready-to-use soundboard track.
+Overpod will let you download a separate audio tracks for each of your guests and also a mixed and ready-to-use soundboard track.
 Mix in your very own intros, outros, radio sound effects & much more live during your recording session.
 Upload those sounds directly in the studio.

 Along with social media, podcasts have seen unprecedented growth in recent years.
 An estimated 24% of Americans regularly listen to podcasts, showing that there is a substantial listener base upon which to draw.
 Topics range from entertainment to business and self-help, so you're only limited by your own imagination.
 Now that you know podcasts are a growing source of information and entertainment, you may be wondering what's in it for you.
 Here are just a few benefits to running your own podcast.